Source-available software: Distinction from free and open-source software

-Any software is source-available software as long its source code is distributed along with it, even if the user has no legal rights to use, share, modify or even compile it.
-It is possible for a software to be both source-available software and proprietary software (For example: Id Software Doom).
+Any software is source-available in the broad sense as long as its source code is distributed along with it, even if the user has no legal rights to use, share, modify or even compile it.
+It is possible for a software to be both source-available software and proprietary software (e.g. id Software's Doom).

 In contrast, the definitions of free software and open-source software are much narrower.
 Free software and/or open-source software is also always source-available software, but not all source-available software is also free software and/or open-source software.
 This is because the official definitions of those terms require considerable additional rights as to what the user can do with the available source (including, typically, the right to use said software, with attribution, in derived commercial products).

-Free and open-source licenses

-Free software licenses and open-source software licenses are also source-available software licenses, as they both require the source code of the software to be made available.
+In the broad sense, any FOSS license is a source-available license.
+In the narrow sense, the term source-available specifically excludes FOSS software.